aeon0/d4lf/README.md

 - Download the latest version (.zip) from the releases: https://github.com/aeon0/d4lf/releases
 - Execute d4lf.exe and go to your D4 screen
 - There is a small overlay on the center bottom with buttons:
-  - toggle: Minimize/Maximize the console
+  - max/min: Show or hide the console output.
+Good for checking ingame if there are some errors.
-  - filter: Start filtering items
+  - start/stop: Turn filtering on/off
-  - scripts: In case there are any scripts attached, run them
+  - scripts/stop: In case there are any scripts attached, run them
 - Alternative use the hotkeys. e.g. f11 for filtering
-- All items that do not match any of your filter configs will be marked as junk.

 ### Configs
 The config folder contains: